Katelyn Runck Showcases Voluptuous Chest & Sculpted Abs In Floral Bikini

 “Wow so gorgeous hope you have a great day I love your bikini,” a fourth fan commented.

 Early in January, Katelyn shared a series of photos that saw her rocking a striped floral outfit.
 The top looked more like a bikini top that was knotted in the middle, and it looked as though Katelyn might spill out of it.
 The skirt had small, brown buttons up the front and flared at the bottom.
-She competed her look with a straw hat and brown, knee-high boots with low heels.
+She completed her look with a straw hat and brown, knee-high boots with low heels.